garrett-sutton/garrett-sutton.github.io/_drafts/bikeMs2024.md

 I commonly say that I think doing hard things is good for us.
 And I even get at least a little bit of enjoyment out of doing some hard things.
+I also really enjoy spending time riding my bike as a way to indulge in a "hard thing."

+For the past 3 years, I've been able to get a group together to take part in Bike MS - a charity bike ride that supports the National MS Society.
+This is a cause that is close to me because my mom has MS. It's an honor to raise money for a good cause and awesome to be able to spend time with others doing an activity that I enjoy.

+Typically this ride takes place over the course of a weekend and we ride anywhere from
+50-100 miles each day.
+Given it's not a race, the "hard things" part of this is largely just the battle of attrition.

+For this year's ride, my dad made the trip to Wisconsin for us to do the ride near Wisconsin
+Dells (~ an hour from home).
+Both days offered
+3 loops that were around 25 miles each.
+You could ride any number of loops that you wished.
+On day
+1, my dad and I did all 3 loops.
+This was pretty miserable by the end.
+It was super humid, full sun and 90 degrees for a good portion of the ride.
+It's the type of heat that feels suffocating.
+By the end, it felt like I couldn't put anything in my body that would put any type of power in the pedals.
+Thankfully we made it, but I was crazy tired and sore by the night.
+Surprisingly, day 2 went much better - maybe influenced the fact that we only did 2 loops.
+But also, we hopped on the back of a group and let them do nearly all of the work for the first 25 miles.
+It was also a bit more cloudy, so it didn't feel nearly as hot.
+It was nice to get done earlier, beat the heat, and give my dad and I some additional time to spend with Gwen and my mom respectively.

+This year, more than other years of doing the ride, felt like it was really about supporting those with MS. A lot of announcements were made at the beginning of each day about the impact of our collective fundraising and progress that has been made with MS research and treatment.
+Throughout the ride, I interacted with several people that rode with MS. Each of them expressed their thanks for us riding.
+In addition to the fundraising impact, I hadn't previously considered what it means to these folks to just show up.
+I've only been concerned with my mom in the past, but it was really nice to do something that provided a smile to complete strangers too.

+One guy riding with MS shared his story with my dad and I.
+He had been unable to walk for 18 months early on in his time with MS. But after starting to exercise he slowly regained his ability to walk and now, 20+ years later he continues to exercise and it able to participate in the MS ride every year.
+It was really impressive and inspiring.
+I felt humbled after struggling my way through day 1 of the ride.